John Steiner: Early life and acting career

-Steiner was born in Chester, Cheshire on January 7, 1941.
+Steiner was born in Chester, Cheshire on 7 January 1941.
 He attended the Royal Academy of Dramatic Art and joined the Royal Shakespeare Company.
 He acted in the role of Monsieur Dupere in Peter Brook's production of Marat/Sade.
 He reprised the role when the play was transferred to Broadway, and again for the 1967 film adaptation.

+On television, he played Grey Wyler, a psychology student in The Death Game, an 1967 episode of The Saint.
 He found work primarily in films including and the original Bedazzled (1967) with Peter Cook and Dudley Moore.

-In 1969, Steiner was hired to play a part in the Spaghetti Western Tepepa, and also appeared opposite Franco Nero in White Fang, directed by Lucio Fulci.
+In 1969, Steiner played a part in the Spaghetti Western Tepepa, and also appeared opposite Franco Nero in White Fang, directed by Lucio Fulci.
 In 1971 he starred in the television series Hine.
 In 1979 he featured in the leading role of Leo in a television production of Design for Living by Noël Coward.

 He found himself in demand in Italy and moved there, appearing in a great number of Italian exploitation and B-films including police actioners (Violent Rome), westerns (Mannaja), war films (The Last Hunter), nazisploitation (Deported Women of the SS Special Section), sci-fi adventure films (Yor, the Hunter from the Future), and horror films, such as Mario Bava's Shock, Dario Argento's Tenebrae, and Ruggero Deodato's Body Count.
 He also became a favourite of famed Italian filmmaker Tinto Brass, featuring in Salon Kitty, the infamous Caligula, Action, and Paprika.
 He remained in steady demand until the late 1980s.